How to Buy a Home If You Don't Qualify For a Mortgage

 Fractional Ownership

-Fractional ownership is a fairly new way for companies or other investors to buy a stake in your home if you can’t afford it.
-The company puts down the money, which the buyer can then use as a down payment, in exchange for a share of future profits.
+Fractional ownership is a relatively new way for companies or other investors to buy a stake in your home if you can’t afford it.
+The company puts down the money, which the buyer can then use as a down payment in exchange for a share of future profits.

-So, if a company puts down 20% of the cost of your home, the company then will earn 20% of the appreciation of the home down the line.
-But it’s a big risk for investors if the house does not go up in value.
+So, if a company puts down 20% of the cost of your home, the company will earn 20% of the home appreciation down the line.
+But it’s a significant risk for investors if the house does not increase in value.

 Here are two relatively new fractional ownership programs.